aehrc/VariantSpark/README.md

 	./scripts/run-importance-ch22.sh

 Note: if you installed the data to a non default location the `VS_DATA_DIR` needs to be set accordingly when running the examples

+#### Jupyter notebook example

+For convenience we have also provided a sample end-to-end variant-spark workflow in a Jupyter notebook.
+This example, using a synthetic phenotype (Hipster-index) can be found in the notebook-examples folder of this repository.

+To use this example:
+1. Create a free, community [Databricks](https://databricks.com/) account
+2. Download the `VariantSpark_HipsterIndex.scala` file
+3. Import the notebook file into your Databricks instance
+4. Start a cluster (be sure to select the version of Spark and Scala specified in the notebook)
+5. Attach the notebook to the cluster
+6. Run the sample notebook